-Note: fitted median relative growth rates from Models A1 (before controlling) and A4 (after controlling for type of local authority, size of organisation and field of charitable activity) (see Table 1 in online supplementary material).
+Note: fitted median relative growth rates from Models A1 (before controlling) and A4 (after controlling for type of local authority, size of organisation and field of charitable activity) (see Table A1 in online supplementary material).

 Figure 4.
-Median charity relative growth rate by type of local authority

-Note: fitted median relative growth rates from Model A2 (see Table 1 in online supplementary material).

-Figure 5.
 Probability a charity experienced a sizeable (≥25%) income decline by local authority deprivation, before and after controlling for covariates

-Note: fitted probabilities from Models B1 (before controlling) and B4 (after controlling for type of local authority, size of organisation and field of charitable activity) (see Table 2 in online supplementary material).
+Note: fitted probabilities from Models B1 (before controlling) and B4 (after controlling for type of local authority, size of organisation and field of charitable activity) (see Table A2 in online supplementary material).

-Figure 6.
-Probability a charity experienced a sizeable (≥25%) income decline by type of local authority

-Note: fitted probabilities from Model B2 (see Table 2 in online supplementary material).